 This is exacerbated by small spools with narrow diameters and short thread paths from the spool to the first thread guide.
 A simple solution for this is to extend the thread path.
 Two products I use are the Echidna thread stand and the Echidna Control-A-Twist Thread Stand.

 Lets look a little closer at thread.
 Embroidery threads are more fragile than those used for garment construction or quilting.
 Start with quality thread and know how to care for it.
-(For more information see my Thread Primer.)
+(For more information see my Thread Primer, in the related articles at the end)

 Are you using a good quality embroidery thread?
 Cheap thread is no bargain.
 Cheap thread may have obvious or subtle defects such as knots, slubs, neps, improper twist, etc. Does the thread feel weak?